gottacatchenall/ms_sampling_effort/manuscript.md

 The primary information to be gained from @fig:properties is network properties may vary in their response to number of false negatives in a sample---connectance show roughly linear responses to false negatives, whereas mean degree centrality doesn't.

-Nonlinearity of network level properties, mean deg centrality and effects on indirect interations, [@Williams2002TwoDeg]
+Degree centrality can indicate network level structure, like indirect interactions, so the effects of false negatives in infereence may be exacerbated for the effects of indirect interactions [@Williams2002TwoDeg].
 We propose that simulating the effects of false negatives in data in this way can serve as an additional validation tool when aiming to detect structural properties of networks using generative null models [@Connor2017UsiNul].

 ## Effects of false negatives on ability to make predictions

-In this section, we assess the effect of false negatives in data on our ability to make predictions about interactions.
+Here, we assess the effect of false negatives in data on our ability to make predictions about interactions.
 The prevalence of false-negatives in data is the catalyst for interaction prediction in the first place, and as a result methods have been proposed to counteract this bias [@Poisot2021ImpMam;
 @Stock2017LinFil].
-However, if the number of false-negatives in a dataset becomes too overwhelming, it is feasible this could induce too much noise for a interaction prediction model to detect the signal of interaction due to the latent properties of each species derived from the empirical network.
+However, it is feasible this could induce too much noise for a interaction prediction model to detect the signal of interaction chance from to the latent properties of each species derived from the empirical network if the number of false-negatives in a dataset becomes too overwhelming,

 To test this, we use the same predictive model and dataset as in
 @Strydom2021RoaPre to predict a metaweb from various empirical slices of the